-Currently, BGC does not transact in virtual currencies, but in the event that it does, you should be aware that there are risks associated with transacting in Virtual Currencies ("VCs").VCs are not legal tender in the United States and many question whether they have intrinsic value.
+BGC has brokered transactions in listed futures, and options on futures for virtual currencies and plans to expand into these markets in the future.
+As such, you should be aware that there are risks associated with transacting in Virtual Currencies ("VCs").
+VCs are not legal tender in the United States and many question whether they have intrinsic value.
 The price of VCs is based on the perceived value of the VCs and subject to changes in sentiment, which makes these products highly volatile.
 VCs can be traded through privately negotiated transactions and through numerous VC exchanges and intermediaries around the world.
 The lack of a centralized pricing source poses a variety of valuation challenges.
 The cybersecurity risks of VCs and related "wallets" or spot exchanges include hacking vulnerabilities and a risk that publicly distributed ledgers may not be immutable.
-A cybersecurity event could result in a substantial, immediate and irreversible loss for market participants that tradeVCs.
-Unlike banks and brokerage accounts,VC exchanges and custodians that hold VCs do not always identify the owner.
-As a result, the opaque underlying or spot market poses asset verification challenges for market participants, regulators and auditors and gives rise to an increased risk of manipulation and fraud, including the potential for Ponzi schemes, bucket shops, and pump and dump schemes.VC exchanges, as well as other intermediaries, custodians, and vendors used to facilitate VC transactions, are relatively new and largely unregulated in both the United States and many foreign jurisdictions.
+A cybersecurity event could result in a substantial, immediate and irreversible loss for market participants that trade VCs.
+Unlike banks and brokerage accounts, VC exchanges and custodians that hold VCs do not always identify the owner.
+As a result, the opaque underlying or spot market poses asset verification challenges for market participants, regulators and auditors and gives rise to an increased risk of manipulation and fraud, including the potential for Ponzi schemes, bucket shops, and pump and dump schemes.
+VC exchanges, as well as other intermediaries, custodians, and vendors used to facilitate VC transactions, are relatively new and largely unregulated in both the United States and many foreign jurisdictions.
 It should also be known that VCs face an uncertain regulatory landscape globally and one or more jurisdictions may, in the future, adopt laws, regulations, and/or directives that may impact the price of VCs and their acceptance by users, merchants, and service providers.